 You might enjoy a visit to Juan Diego Falls, which is situated 8.5 mi.
 West of central Fajardo.
 Juan Diego Falls is located in the El Yunque National Forest. along Road 191 at KM 9.5.
 There is a wooden sign by the stream where you can park and then hike about 1/8 of a mile to the first pool.

-The chart below enables you to learn some details concerning waterfalls.
+The chart below provides you with a few details regarding waterfalls.

 |Juan Diego Falls||Waterfall||8.5 mi.
 West of Central Fajardo|